Weiterstadt prison bombing: Damage

-The prison was rebuilt over 4 years and opened for inmates in May 1997.
+The prison was rebuilt over 4 years and opened in May 1997.

-Link to perpetrators
+Identification of perpetrators

 Fourteen years later in 2007, using DNA analysis on hair from skimasks left behind, detectives identified three perpetrators – Burkhard Garweg, Ernst-Volker Wilhelm Staub and Daniela Klette.
-Klette had already been wanted over the American embassy sniper attack in 1991.
-They belonged to the so called third generation Red Army Faction and between 1984 and 1993 had committed "some 20 violent crimes and assassinations, leaving 34 people dead and 29 seriously injured".
+Klette was already wanted over the American embassy sniper attack in 1991.
+They belonged to the so called third generation Red Army Faction, and between 1984 and 1993 had committed "some 20 violent crimes and assassinations, leaving 34 people dead and 29 seriously injured".

-Klette was arrested in February 2024, after German police tracked her down in Berlin.
-The other two suspects are still at large.
+Klette was arrested in February 2024, after German police tracked her down in Berlin and sentenced to 13 years' imprisonment for crimes since 1996 in 2026.
+She was not tried for earlier terrorist offences as a statute of limitations deadline had expired.
+The other two suspects remained at large.